aromanino/apiextender/README.md

 module.exports = plugins;
 ```

-now shutdown and restart your application to apply plugin function extension and make a test with curl.
+now shutdown and restart your application (or invoke apiextender.install) to apply plugin function extension and make a test with curl.
 You can see that original endpoint
 is not executed after extension function if no username field is sent because "before extension function" stops execution with an error message to
 thr apiextender callback:
 ```shell